 Movement for Performance

-We will explore the full instrument of the performer, namely the human body.
+We will explore the full instrument of the performer; namely, the human body.
 Daily exercises open the body to larger movement potential while introducing students to a better functioning alignment, efficient muscle and energy use, full breathing, clear weight transfer, and an increased awareness while traveling through space.
 In addition, students will be asked to create “movement-based pieces” in an effort to discover and articulate the languages that the body communicates regardless of the words spoken on stage.
 In all aspects, the goals of this class are to enable students to be courageous with their physical selves, more articulate with their expression, and more personally expressive in their performances.
 In addition to occasional reading handouts, there will be opportunities to visit rehearsals and performances of professional theatre and dance in New York City.
 This course meets twice a week.
 It will be taught by Ms. Harpham in fall and Mr. Neumann in spring.

 New Musical Theatre Lab

 Investigations for those aspiring to produce, direct, create, and/or perform musical theatre and experimental chamber opera, this class is open to theatre designers and technicians, actors, singers, dancers, composers, lyricists, and musicians who are interested in learning and using crossover skills.
 Students will create teams to present and perform in class project scenes that include set and costume designs and musical and choreographic styles and that go from concept ideas to production.
 Students will research the history of musicals, including European cabaret and global performance, with a particular focus on the influence of interdisciplinary needs of contemporary musicals.
 The process of adaptation, auditioning, casting, rewriting, rehearsals, and performance will also be presented.
 Second semester, the class will develop an open performance workshop.
 An interview is required before the registration week audition.